CareSet/NPI_ContactDomain_FOIA_Data/README.md

 This data comes from the NPPES database, but is NOT currently included in the public dissemination file provided by CMS.

 203,939 rows of data are in this release.
-We will be making refresh FOIA requests in the future, and and we expect the number of records to increase substantially over time.
-As we receive more data, we will release it.
+We expect to refresh FOIA requests in the future, and we expect the number of records to increase over time.

 Download Link: http://bit.ly/CareSet_NPI_Domain_April2021